keystonejs/keystone/packages/fields/README.md

 #### `adminConfig.isReadOnly`

-This admin config makes the field read only in `admin-ui`, Field with `isReadOnly` set to `true` will be rendered as disabled and you can not modify them in Item Details page or in Create item modal.
+Fields with `isReadOnly` set to `true` will be disabled preventing users from modifying the min the Admin UI.
+This does not affect access control and fields can still be updated via GraphQL.

 ```javascript
 keystone.createList('Post', {